 No, this is absolutely NOT a post about a cleanse where all you drink is lemon and cayenne pepper water for a week.
 Eek, does that thought make me cringe.
 While I do believe in cleanses, I veer away from the drastic and prefer food cleanses – that’s right, detoxification through foods that naturally detox and cleanse the body – yum!

-However, drinking a warm glass of lemon and cayenne pepper water is a practice that I do every morning to help stimulate my body’s detoxification systems on a daily basis.
+However, drinking a warm glass of fresh squeezed lemon juice and non-irradiated cayenne pepper water is a practice that I do every morning to help stimulate my body’s detoxification systems on a daily basis.

 So what’s the deal exactly?